 - Before being accepted you would be asked for references

 - If accepted you would have a DBS (Disclosure and Barring Service) check

 After successfully completing Core Development new volunteers start shifts under the guidance of a mentor who supports and guides them through their first caller contacts.
 Once mentoring is completed the new volunteer becomes a Probationer and can then sign on for regular shifts with any experienced Samaritan.
-During the mentoring and probationary period the new volunteer completes further Training, called Embedded Development, currently consisting of four further modules.
+During the mentoring and probationary period the new volunteer completes further Training, called Embedding Development, currently consisting of six online modules.

-Once the new volunteer has completed Core Development, Embedded Development, Mentoring, and Probation they become full Samaritans.
+Once the new volunteer has completed Core Development, Embedding Development, Mentoring, and Probation they become full Samaritans.

 Our volunteers are offering the branch the gift of their time for our callers.
 We recognise that people have many other demands on their time so we make the rota system flexible and as easy as possible to sign up.
 There are listening shifts of varying lengths each day of the week.
 Volunteers can sign up online to do shifts at the times that work best for them.
 Volunteers are expected to contribute a minimum of 14 hours per month, but we fully understand that this may not be possible all of the time and are happy to discuss your individual circumstances.

 Heavy demands are made on our service in the late evening and overnight.
 For this reason every volunteer is asked to do one late evening shift OR one overnight shift as part of their monthly contribution.
 Again, we appreciate that not every Samaritan will be able to meet this expectation and are happy to discuss this with you.

 Our Privacy Statement

 At Samaritans, privacy is at the heart of what we do.
 We are committed to protecting your privacy and the personal information we hold.
 Read our privacy statement here